 In 2012, the City established a set of Urban Design Guidelines specifically directed toward development within Intensification Areas.
 This document defines different types of intensification areas (such as Mixed-Use Main Streets and Established Neighbourhood Streets) and sets out guidelines for elements such as boulevards and crosswalks, parks and open spaces, public art, and signs, among others.

 In addition to the Urban Growth Centre, the City has identified a number of important “nodes" and “corridors" as targets for intensification:

 Intensification Nodes are located at significant intersections across Barrie (from Duckworth & Grove in the north end to Mapleview & Yonge in the south)

 Corridors correspond to highly travelled routes into the downtown area (for example, Essa Road and Dunlop Street).
 Like the Urban Growth Centre, these nodes and corridors will serve as focal points for higher-density development.

 The City has established new Mixed-Use zoning categories in order to support the combination of various residential and commercial uses within a higher-density urban environment.
 Mixed-use zoning will help us achieve the density targets set by the Province and will contribute towards a more pedestrian-friendly public realm where residents can take advantage of living, working, shopping, and leisure opportunities within their own neighbourhoods.

-As the city continues to grow, many of our new and existing residents are opting to buy homes in new subdivisions.
-If you’ve just bought a home in a subdivision, learn about who manages what in the Homeowners and Residents: New Residential Subdivision FAQs document.
+As the city continues to grow, many new and existing residents are opting to buy homes in new subdivisions.
+If you’ve just bought a home in a subdivision, learn about who manages what in the Homeowners and Residents: New Residential Subdivision FAQs (PDF).